Who wouldn’t want to pay off their mortgage faster? The big question is “how do I do it?”

 What can happen in some cases, is the extra amount you pay will go towards your next payment due rather than the principle.
 This doesn’t help you pay down your principle faster.

-2 – Increase Payment Schedule
+2 – Increase the Payment Schedule

 The normal monthly mortgage payments can be re-scheduled to be on a biweekly basis or even weekly if your financial situation allows.
 But how frequent the interest compounds should remain on the conventional monthly basis and not to be accelerated by your lender.